 If you’re not afraid of elbow grease and sweat, doing the necessary demolition yourself is a sure-fire way to stretch your renovation dollars in Franklin, Nashville, or Brentwood.
 The demo part of the job – for instance, tearing off old shingles before getting a new roof or tearing out a wall to add on an additional bedroom – usually doesn’t require a lot of skill or experience.
 It just takes a willingness to bend your back and do the work.
 The demo portion usually makes up a substantial part of the total cost, so if you do it yourself, you could wind up saving a good amount of money.
 Just be sure to consult the professionals first so you don’t wind up doing something like compromising a load-bearing wall

 We’ve all seen new housing additions going up, and it’s often amazing how fast the major part of the construction goes – framing, roofing, hanging siding, and hanging and finishing drywall.
 It’s all the other smaller stuff – installing cabinets and fixtures, painting trim, cleaning up – that seems to take forever.
 And time is money, so all these small, time-consuming tasks add a lot to the total price.

-But if you do some or many of them yourself, you can definitely stretch your renovation dollars in Nashville.
+But if you do some or many of them yourself, you can definitely stretch your renovation dollars in Franklin, Nashville, or Brentwood.
 About all it takes is knowing how to use a paintbrush and roller and a screwdriver.
 Besides, you can take pride in knowing you’ve done a good portion of the work yourself.

-That new look that makes your new house into your own special home doesn’t have to cost a fortune if you keep in mind our tips to stretch your renovation dollars in Nashville.
+That new look that makes your new house into your own special home doesn’t have to cost a fortune if you keep in mind our tips to stretch your renovation dollars in Franklin, Nashville, or Brentwood.
 You can affordably turn that so-so house into a showpiece to enhance your quality of life and increase the home’s value.